SlavaRa/haxelib-dragonbones/README.md

 dragonbones-hx3
 ==============
-This is a HaXe port of the DragonBones (http://dragonbones.github.io/index.html#.UWL1FJNlwlk)
+This is a Haxe port of DragonBones (http://dragonbones.github.io/index.html#.UWL1FJNlwlk)

 ==============